 There are many support groups, advocacy organizations, blogs, social media, and news sources to help you cope with heart disease.
 The heart disease community is made up of patients, caregivers, health care providers, and associations who offer support and share their knowledge to anyone touched by heart disease.
 To find a support group near you, use this directory from First Health of the Carolinas.
 To explore online support communities, use this list of online communities compiled by the American Heart Association.

-Heart Disease Supplies: Information about financial assistance with heart disease mediactions, supplies, related health care items and services can be found at the Partnership for Prescription Assistance.
-Click on the green “Get Started” icon and follow the prompts.
+Heart Disease Supplies: Information about financial assistance with heart disease medications, supplies, related health care items and services can be found at the Medicine Assistance Tool (MAT.org).

 Do you have a health related question?
 You are welcome to use the Health Sciences Library’s Ask a Librarian service.